yssefunc/sport_analytics/README.md

 # Sport Analytics
 Simple betting analytics with Python.
+It has two parts which are data-preprocessing and exploratory data analysis.

 | 1  |2 |3|4|5|6|7|8|
 |--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|